 In rural Multnomah County, most sewer, water, and drainage facilities are installed and maintained on-site by individual property owners or other private entities with the exception of road drainage facilities.
-For most rural households and businesses, domestic water is obtained via private wells and most wastewater is treated by on-site septic systems although municipal sewer service is provided in a few scattered locations inside the Urban Growth Boundary per agreements with other providers (e.g., Cities of Fairview, Gresham, and Portland).
+For most rural households and businesses, domestic water is obtained via private wells and most wastewater is treated by on-site septic systems although municipal sewer service is provided in a few scattered locations inside the Urban Growth Boundary per agreements with other providers (e.g., Cities of Fairview, Gresham, and Portland, or Alto Park, Burlington, and Corbett Water Districts).
 Additionally, Multnomah County operates the Dunthorpe-Riverdale Sanitary Service District, which provides sanitary sewer to residents in the unincorporated Dunthorpe neighborhood as well as a few properties in Clackamas County and the City of Portland.
 No additional municipal service is planned for the rural areas in the future.
 In a few rare cases, wastewater is collected in storage tanks and transported off-site for treatment.